JulGvoz/twisted-fates/README.md

 Fated Wanton nominated Zenith today and later Weaver nominated Elixir.
 Elixir is nominated but does not die.
 Tonight, Seeker's known target died, they learn Wanton and see "Good", because they are poisoned by the Wanton.

 ## Neolith
-"Each night, mark a living unmarked player.
-If a marked player dies, all marked players are poisoned until dusk.
-Otherwise, a player dies tonight."
+"Each night, mark a player.
+If a marked player died today, all marked players are poisoned until dusk & a player dies tonight."

 <img src="https://raw.githubusercontent.com/JulGvoz/twisted-fates/master/original-icons/neolith.png" alt="neolith" width="100">

-**Neolith** slowly marks living players, unleashing a surprise attack and wounding them if they show any weakness.
+**Neolith** slowly marks players, unleashing a surprise attack if they show any weakness.

+- When players are marked, they remain marked until the end of the game.
+- When Neolith dies, "Marked" reminder tokens are removed
 - Players remain marked even if they die.
-- Marked players are poisoned only when Neolith acts during the night.
 - Neolith wakes even if a marked player died.
-- If a marked player died since Neolith acted, the next time Neolith acts, marked players, including the brand new marked player, are poisoned.
+- If a marked player died today, when neolith marks another player, that player is also poisoned.
+- Storyteller chooses who Neolith kills.
+Neolith does not learn of the target.

 # Fatebound
 *Forthbringers of progress, these humans have discovered a way of tampering with fate, thus embedding themselves in it.
 Now they have a mission of bringing down the natural order and instilling purity into the world.*